Why I do this work and why it matters to me personally

 Just over a year before I started my own business, I was working for a small business whose owner had unexpectedly found herself running the people side of the company - a role her husband had held before he retired.
 She wasn't ready for it.
 She didn't want it.
 And instead of seeing what I could offer to help her carry it, she felt threatened.
 So she let me go.

 I wasn't angry.
-I was sad - because I could see exactly what was happening and exactly what it was costing her.
-A good business owner, out of her depth on the people side, making decisions from fear instead of clarity.
-I'd go on to see that same pattern hundreds of times.
+I was sad, because I could see exactly what was happening and exactly what it was costing her.
+A passionate founder, out of her depth on the people side, making decisions from fear instead of clarity.
+The team was suffering for it.
+And so were her customers because when the people side breaks down, it always shows up in the experience you deliver to the people you're there to serve.

 A little later I found myself in a role where my boss made my working life genuinely miserable.
 I won't dwell on the details, but I will tell you what I decided the day I walked out.